 Fr.
 Moses noticed that they, like many other recent immigrant groups, lacked an established cultural community that they could rely on for help with the practical needs of adjusting to life in the United States and the spiritual needs that could only be fulfilled in a supportive environment.
 The Berrys, with the support of the church congregation, made every effort they could to help these immigrant become comfortable in their new lives.
 They set up a kind of free store in the church basement.
 Later, with the help of community leaders, Fr.
 Moses established the area’s first Ethiopian and Eritrean cultural center.

 The first ad hoc meeting of the Brotherhood of Saint Moses the Black, with 20 or so community members, was held in the Berry’s living room.
 The organization was established with the broad purpose of developing unity and brotherhood in the Ethiopian and Eritrean communities, because even though violence and forced migration had pushed these groups together, they had their own individual histories of war and aggression with one another.
 Members of the organization began regularly attending church services at Christ the Good Shepherd and Fr.
 Moses began to become known as the American spiritual father of this growing immigrant community.

 As the Brotherhood grew, its outreach extended to diverse communities of African descent in the United States, but its mission of developing unity and brotherhood remains the same.

-If you would like to donate to assist with the work of the Brotherhood, you can to so here.
+If you would like to donate to assist with the work of the Fellowship, you can do so here.
 Thank you!